aardjon/trad/doc/architecture.md

 ![Refinement of the `infrastructure`](architecture/bbview_level2_infrastructure.png)

-Split into the `flutter` and the `vanilla` variant, which must not depend on each other.
+The `infrastructure` ring is split into the `flutter` and the `vanilla` variant, which do not depend on each other.
+However, if it is useful for some reason, the `infrastructure.flutter` part may depend on the `infrastructure.vanilla` part (but not vice-versa).

 # 6. Runtime View